 Maçakizi, Bodrum, Turkey

 A regal hotel and classic beach club, Maçakizi is hidden within the enclosed bay of Türkbükü, Bodrum’s most exclusive spot.
-Amidst a riot of bougainvillaea, wooden decks meander down the hillside to the sea having hosted A-Listers and the superyacht set for nearly 40 years.
+Amidst a riot of hot pink bougainvillaea, wooden decks meander down the hillside to the sea having hosted A-Listers and the superyacht set for nearly 40 years.

 Carpe Diem Beach, Hvar, Croatia